ivddorrka/poc_roboarm_project/README.md

 ![Screenshot](img/blocks.jpg)
 ![Screenshot](img/arm_upper.jpg)

-> As soon as we'll get it done, we'll proceed working with the big robot manipulator, which is way bigger that this try-one and able to pick up things up to 4-5 kg.
+> As soon as we'll get it done, we'll proceed working with the big robot manipulator, which is way bigger than this try-one and able to pick up things up to 4-5 kg.
 The big one arm is being constructed at the moment.